-Hydrangeas are known for the summer color that they afford the landscape, and Strawberry Vanilla hydrangea is one type that furnishes that color in style.
-This is a plant that changes color as the summer wears on, so you are not stuck with one floral color.
-The blooms are white at first (with pink centers), but soon they morph to pink.
-That color change does not happen uniformly across the flower head, however; the result is a bi-colored flower head (thus the name of "Strawberry Vanilla"), as is the case with Zinfin Doll hydrangea (Hydrangea paniculata 'SMNHPRZEP').
-The pink color gradually becomes deeper, until, finally, you are left with a very attractive pinkish-red.
+This hydrangea changes its bloom color as the summer wears on.
+The blooms are pure white at first, but soon they begin to transition to a pale pink and mature to a deep maroon color.
+That color change does not happen uniformly across the flower head; the result is usually a bi-colored flower head.
+The pink color gradually becomes deeper, until, finally, you are left with a very attractive dark shade of maroon.
 But, for further variety, new stems with white flowers mix in with the pinkish-red of the older stems in late summer.

-|Botanical Name||Hydrangea paniculata 'Renhy' (brand name is Strawberry Vanilla)|
+|Common Name||Hydrangea paniculata 'Renhy' (brand name is Strawberry Vanilla)|

 |Plant Type||Deciduous shrub|